Listen to Willow's new 'Transparent Soul' remix featuring Kid Cudi

 The pop-punk-inspired single appears on the singer’s fourth studio album, ‘Lately I Feel Everything’, which came out back in July.

-Willow’s new take on the track boasts contributions from Cudi and Blink-182 drummer Travis Barker, the latter of whom appeared on the original track.
+Willow’s fresh take on the track boasts contributions from Cudi and Blink-182 drummer Travis Barker, the latter of whom appeared on the original song.

 “I am so grateful for this song because it was created during such an introspective time during quarantine,” Willow explained in a statement.
 “The solitude allowed me to introspect and really let go of the insecurities I had about making a project in this genre.